-The company benefits from a business model unlike any other on the Spanish property market, pioneering specialist services in the Spanish retail sector.
+The Company's subsidiaries' benefits from a business model unlike any other on the Spanish property market, pioneering specialist services in the Spanish retail sector.

 With more than 50 years of behind it, the group has successfully dealt with past crisis situations and has a highly expert management team recognized at all decision-making and management levels.